Evolve Cost-aware Acquisition Functions Using Large Language Models: Experimental Studies

 $\alpha_2(\mathbf{x})$ mainly focuses on the current remaining budget and the cost of evaluating the unknown point $\mathbf{x}$:

-It can be observed that $\alpha_2(\mathbf{x})$ focuses on EI regardless cost when the remaining budget is tight, which is similar to the cost-cooling strategy used in EI-cool.
-However, the difference is that $\alpha_2(\mathbf{x})$ will not only promote higher EI metrics but also encourage the exploration of expensive regions when there is a sufficient budget.
+It can be observed that $\alpha_2(\mathbf{x})$ enables the optimization to focus on EI regardless of the cost when the remaining budget is tight, which is similar to the cost-cooling strategy used in EI-cool.
+However, the difference is that $\alpha_2(\mathbf{x})$ will not only keep the optimization encouraging higher EI metrics but also promote the exploration of expensive regions when there is a sufficient budget.
 This feature addresses the low-cost-preference weakness in EI-cool, allowing for a more comprehensive search.

 $\alpha_{3}(\mathbf{x})$ considers the distance between the unknown inputs and historical observed locations when optimizing AF:

 where $A_{ij}=dist(\mathbf{u}_i,\mathbf{v}_j)$ is the distance matrix, $\{\mathbf{u}_i\}_{i=1}^m$ are multiple starting points used in the efficient multi-start optimization scheme of BoTorch, $\mathbf{v}_{j}$ is the $j$th element in observed locations $\mathbf{X}$.
 Therefore, $\alpha_{3}(\mathbf{x})$ utilizes the information of all the distances between the unobserved location in each optimization trajectory and observed ones in the historical data set.
 When optimizing $\alpha_{\mathrm{EvolCAF}}(\mathbf{x})$, maximizing the average of the minimum distances contributed by $\alpha_{3}(\mathbf{x})$ forces the multi-start optimization away from explored regions.